lucifron28/Pixel-Pages/README.md

 * **User Authentication**: Users can register, log in, and log out.
 * **Ebook Reader**: Read and navigate through chapters of EPUB files.
 * **Dynamic Image Handling**: Automatically extract and display images from EPUB files.
-* **Book Search**: Search for books using the Google Books API.
 * **Book Upload**: Authenticated users can upload their own EPUB files.

-Please note that some of the features mentioned above are still under development and may not be fully functional at this time.
+* **Book Description**: Fetch the book description from google books api and display the information.

 ## Technologies Used